dulibrarytech/digitaldu-frontend/README.md

     9. Run the app by using "node discovery.js" or "nodejs discovery.js" from the app root folder.

+#### Index

+##### Fields

+###### "thumbnail"

+This field can have three types of values:

+1. Relative path to Duracloud source file
+2. Uri to remote file
+3. Object Pid

+A relative path will contain no protocol or domain

+A uri will contain a protocol and domain

+A pid value in the thumbnail field will display a thumbnail image of the referenced object

 ##### Index Document Required Fields for Each Object

 "pid": {string} Unique identifier for the object